Supreme Court appears divided over Purdue Pharma bankruptcy deal

 But the U.S. Trustee Program, a component of the Justice Department that serves as a bankruptcy watchdog, asserts that federal law doesn’t permit immunizing third-parties like the Sacklers, who did not themselves file for bankruptcy, if not all creditors sign off.

-“This release goes beyond what the statute authorizes,” said Deputy U.S. Solicitor General Curtis Gannon.
+“This release goes beyond what the statute authorizes,” Deputy U.S. Solicitor General Curtis Gannon said.

 That type of release has served as a key tactic in other mass tort bankruptcy cases, including abuse lawsuits against the Catholic Church.